dipankardas011/dipankardas-portfolio/content/diary/Oct23.md

 description = "Let's talk about my October 2023"
 +++

+# Date 2023-10-11
+* finally figured out the helm client
+* now the ksctl has support for helm and also istion support
+* DSA problem
+* nice WorldCup match

 # Date 2023-10-10
 * AICTE internship completed
 * added backend loadbalancer for Major project